All in a Nutshell: Plot

 The chipmunks then peer in through the hole in the top and observe Donald's process.
 They remove a jar from a shelf and, after sampling the butter, quickly decide to take all the jars for their harvest.
 As they start removing the jars, Dale notices the hopper filling more jars.
 He removes a jar and sits on the conveyor belt allowing it to fill him with butter.
 After doing this several times he rides to the end of the line where Donald absent-mindedly labels him and puts a lid on him.
 Chip removes him thinking he is a jar and bops him on the head for playing around.
 The two return to removing more jars until Dale forgets to pick up one which falls onto Donald alerting him of the theft.

 He sticks his head through the opening at the top where the chipmunks trap him by the neck with branches.
 Donald watches Dale use his conveyor belt to remove finished jars of nut butter from his stand.
 Donald then gets angry and frees himself as the chipmunks make their escape.
 Donald gives chase evading several hazards placed in his way.
 Eventually Chip and Dale make it back to their tree which Donald runs into, knocking himself out in the process.
 Using nutshells as helmets, the two chipmunks run outside and peel Donald off the tree.
 Donald becomes stiff and they carry him to a fallen tree overlooking a cliff.
 They load him into the tree as if they were loading an army gun of the era.
 Dale uses a stick that looks like a sword to cut a hornet's nest which falls into an open hole in the tree.
 Both then cover their ears as a simulated "firing" of the gun blasts Donald out over the cliff.
 The chipmunks run to the end of the tree and watch Donald fall into the river, with a "Goofy yell" added for effect.
-They then remove their nut shell helmets and bow their heads for a moment of silence before laughing, celebrating and dancing in victory.
+They then remove their nut shell helmets and bow their heads for a moment of silence before laughing, celebrating and dancing in victory as the cartoon immediately irises out after this.